 Modifications to the

 table affect monitoring immediately.
-Events already in
+Events already measured

 progress may use the original timer for the begin time and the

-results.
-If you make timer changes, you may want to use
+you make timer changes, use

-Performance Schema statistics.
+TABLE to reset Performance Schema statistics.

 The timer baseline (“time zero”) occurs at